SoloPHP/Request-Handler/README.md

 // Usage:
 $dto = $handler->handle(CreateOrderRequest::class, $request);
 echo $dto->id; // "550e8400-e29b-41d4-a716-446655440000"
+echo $dto->orderNumber; // 12345
 ```

 **Notes:**
-- When `uuid: true` is set, any value provided in the request for this field is ignored - a new UUID is always generated.
+- When `generator` is set, any value provided in the request for this field is ignored - a new value is always generated.
-- UUID fields must have `string` type.
-A `ConfigurationException` will be thrown if the type is different.
+- Generator class must implement `GeneratorInterface`.
+- Use `generatorOptions` to pass configuration to the generator.

 #### Excluded Fields